ShawnWu2021/macos-configuration-bolt/README.md

 Run the bolt command to execute the install script on both VMs:
 * `bolt script run scripts/setup_mac_sw.sh -t nodes`

 The _nodes_ target is a Bolt-Inventory node group that is found in the _inventory.yaml_ file.

-This command will take 10 mins to run.
+This command will take 10 mins to run and you will not see any scrolling output.
+Just wait.
+You will see the entire output at the end.

 After the command has finished, run the following command to check: